 "We offered them a free trial of the product," he says.
-"People responded very favourably to that.
-It’s something they don't expect to happen—someone else coming in to save the day."
+"People responded very favorably to that.
+It's something they don't expect to happen — someone else coming in to save the day."

-In fact, people’s reactions to brands on Twitter contain a trove of information most companies fail to capitalise on, notes Dr. Jillian Ney (@DrJillianNey), a digital behavioural scientist based in Glasgow.
+In fact, people's reactions to brands on Twitter contain a trove of information most companies fail to capitalize on, notes Dr. Jillian Ney (@DrJillianNey), a digital behavioral scientist based in Glasgow.